microsoft/ODBC-Specification/ODBC 4.0.md

 ODBC 4.0 adds support for structured columns.

 The ability to report structured columns leverages the extensible type facility supported in ODBC 3.8 and greater.
-If a client has not called SQLSetEnvAttr with `SQL_ATTR_ODBC_VERSION` attribute set to `ODBC_OV_ODBC3_80` or greater, then the server must not return the `SQL_ROW` or `SQL_UDT` values in the `DATA_TYPE` or `SQL_DATA_TYPE` attributes.
+If a client has not called SQLSetEnvAttr with `SQL_ATTR_ODBC_VERSION` attribute set to `ODBC_OV_ODBC3_80` or greater, then the server must not return the `SQL_ROW` or `SQL_UDT` values in the `DATA_TYPE` or `SQL_DATA_TYPE` column descriptions, or `SQL_DESC_TYPE` or `SQL_DESC_CONCISE_TYPE` in any row or parameter descriptor.
 In this case the server may either flatten the structured value into multiple columns, create a join table containing the nested results, return the nested results as a string, or omit the nested results, as appropriate for the data source.

 ### 3.10.1 Schema Extensions for Structured Columns